NaszvadiG/cim-xa/README.md

 ======

 A distribution, by Titanium Opensystems, l.c., of the popular CodeIgniter framework.
-This distribution includes modern alternative object-oriented models and views and currently supports SQLite, MySQL, and PostgreSQL.
+This distribution includes modern alternative object-oriented data and presentation layers [CodeIgniter views remain usable if desired] and it currently supports SQLite, MySQL, and PostgreSQL.
 It stands on the shoulders of some PHP giants:
 Ellis Labs (CodeIgniter), Jamie Matthews (Paris, Idiorm), Paul M. Jones (Savant), Zend(Zend libraries), and others.